aymoun95/portfolio-next-blog/data/blog/useEffect-vs-didMount.md

 Some think of **hooks** are a way to reproduce lifecycle methods in functional components, well, part of this is wrong.
 Some even say that `useEffect(()=>{},[])` is the new **componentDidMount** which is wrong.

-Let me give you an example: lets say that you want to update the state synchrounoudsly in **componentDidMount** (like reading DOM dimensions...) , in this case react knows how tot trigger a second render without the user even notices that (no screen flickering).
+Let me give you an example: lets say that you want to update the state synchrounoudsly in **componentDidMount** (like reading DOM dimensions...), in this case react knows how to trigger a second render without the user even notices that (no screen flickering).

-But can we reproduce that in functional compoennets? quick answer no, why is that? because The function passed to **useEffect** will runs after the render is committed to the screen and with react "speed" the user will see a flicker.
+But can we reproduce that in functional components? quick answer no, why is that? because The function passed to **useEffect** will run after the render is committed to the screen and with react "speed" the user will see a flicker.

 let's state the steps of **componentDiDMount** and **useEffect**: